maubanel/UE5-CPP-Overview/strings/README.md

 ##### `Step 11.`\|`CPPOVR`| :large_blue_diamond: :small_blue_diamond:

 So lets add another string, and I put my last name in it `Aubanel`.
 Now this is 7 characters and an 8th to indicate the end of the string.
-Notice though when I print the size it is still 40 bytes.
+Notice though when I print the size it is 7 bytes, the exact length of my last name.

+We also print the entire name and middle initial.
+We are concatonating multiplhe types using the `<<` ostream operator.

 ![alt_text](images/sizeOfLastName.png)